 How Cadence Weapon is reliving rock & roll in New York City through one great book

-Edmonton rapper and poet Cadence Weapon revels in the period covered by Lizzy Goodman's chronicle Meet Me in the Bathroom: Rebirth and Rock and Roll in New York City 2001-2011.
+Edmonton rapper and poet Cadence Weapon recently read Lizzy Goodman's memoir Meet Me in the Bathroom: Rebirth and Rock and Roll in New York City 2001-2011.
+Here's why he loved it.

 "It's basically an oral history of the rebirth of rock and roll and the indie rock scene in New York with bands like the White Stripes, The Strokes and Yeah Yeah Yeahs.
 For me, this was very formative music right around the period when I started putting out my own music.
 I love music oral histories — specifically, I like to collect them.
 With this one being a fairly new one, I was on it right away."